 Virtual Conservation Classroom Lessons (Prerecorded Lesson with Live Zoom Follow-Up with our Educators - single option) - We've prepared our core program topics for virtual viewing.
 These lessons include an engaging presentation about the topic at hand as well as hands-on and interactive activities to reinforce learning and assessments to measure understanding.
 Program topics to choose from include: All About Birds, Habitat Connections, Exploring Aquatic Habitats, Plants for Pollinators and Operation Conservation.
 We'll follow up with with your students one week later so they can share what they've learned from their activities and we can answer any questions they may have!

-Conservation Classroom In-Person (Homeschool, Classroom or Family Fieldtrips to the Center - single option) - Educators can register for a unique fiedltrip to the Grange Insurance Audubon Center (or register for a day in which their student's families can visit the center) in the heart of the city.
+Conservation Classroom In-Person (Homeschool or Classroom - single option) - Educators can register for a unique fiedltrip to the Grange Insurance Audubon Center.
 Our educational programs meet STEM and state standards while acting as a supportive extension of your homeschool or classroom by providing hands-on experiences through observations, explorations and investigations in the Grange Insurance Audubon Center and surrounding Scioto-Audubon Metro Park habitats.

-- Available between 9 am and 3 pm on Mondays, Wednesdays and Fridays and 1 - 3 pm on Tuesdays and Thursdays throughout the school year.
+- Available between 9 am and 3 pm Tuesdays-Fridays throughout the school year.

-- Children Kindergarten and 1st grade are booked for one hour, 2nd-8th grade programs are two hours in length.
+- Children preschool - 1st grade are booked for one hour, 2nd-8th grade programs are two hours in length.

-- Program topics to choose from include: All About Birds, Habitat Connections, Exploring Aquatic Habitats, Plants for Pollinators and Operation Conservation.
+- Program topics to choose from include: All About Birds, Habitat Connections, Exploring Aquatic Habitats, and Operation Conservation.

 - Be sure to ask about our chaperone guidelines during Covid-19 conditions.

 Audubon Comes to You (In-Person Visits to Your Classroom)- This program provides experiences in Central Ohio classrooms.
 These 1 1/2 hour programs include an engaging presentation to get children excited about the STEM topic at hand and continue with an interactive hands-on activity to reinforce learning.
 Optional 1 hour, add-on outdoor adventure experiences are available and will give children the opportunity to explore and connect with the world around them in their own schoolyard!
-Program topics to choose from include: Birding Basics (K), Living vs. Non-Living (K), Basic Needs (1st), Habitats (1st/2nd), Environmental Impacts (2nd), Life Cycles (3rd), Adaptations (3rd/4th), Invasive Species (4th), Food Chain (5th), Migration (5th), Symbiosis (5th)
+Program topics to choose from include: Birding Basics (K-2), Habitats (K-5), Birds and Migration (3rd-5th) Nature Connections (K-5)

-Audubon Teacher Toolkits (New for Homeschool and Classrooms During the 2020-2021 School Year) - The Grange Insurance Audubon Center is excited to offer a resource for teachers and their classrooms across Central Ohio during this undprecedented school year!
+Audubon Teacher Toolkits - The Grange Insurance Audubon Center is excited to offer a resource for teachers and their classrooms across Central Ohio this school year!
 Teachers will have the option to reserve Teacher Toolkits with lessons, activities, scientific equipment for observation and exploration in the schoolyard and support from our education staff.
+Bird Study and Habitat Detectives toolkits are available.
 Please contact Allison Clark, Education Program Manager, to scheduled your toolkit check out this school year!
-These toolkits will be available November 1st, 2020.

-Audubon Adventure Resources (Also New for Homeschool and Classroom Teachers during the 2020-2021 School Year) - Parents and teachers... do you remember those fun and engaging Weekly Readers from your childhood?
+Audubon Adventure Resources (for Homeschool and Classroom Teachers during the 2021-2022 School Year) - Parents and teachers... do you remember those fun and engaging Weekly Readers from your childhood?
 We are now offering a similar resource, Audubon Adventures!
 Each Audubon Adventure topic will be accompanied with an engaging activity for reinforcement.

 Conservation Classroom Partnerships (Year Long Partnership) -